Joel Chippindale's recommended links

 Adam Grant outlines the importance of saying no, and strategies for turning people down - Why doing less makes you a better leader

 "The shift from constant activity to strategic selectivity isn't easy.
-It requires overcoming deeply ingrained beliefs about productivity and value, as well as the confidence to withstand potential short-term criticism from those who equate busyness with commitment.
-However, for leaders willing to make this shift, the rewards are substantial—better decisions, more empowered teams, increased strategic clarity, and the personal sustainability needed for long-term leadership impact." — Andrew Murphy - What we talk about when we talk about AI
+It requires overcoming deeply ingrained beliefs about productivity and value, as well as the confidence to withstand potential short-term criticism from those who equate busyness with commitment." — Andrew Murphy - What we talk about when we talk about AI

 "Puncturing the glossy, mythical hype bubbles is an important part of understanding AI and making its consequences clear." — Rachel Coldicut - The implementation paradox: Why your engineering team isn't using AI (and how to fix it)